-Interested in being an egg donor?
+Interested in being an Egg Donor?
 We’ll explain all the rules.
 If you want to know more about Lucina’s Egg Donation program, please reach out.
 We will be happy to help!

 Egg Donation Requirements: What Are They?

-Are there any egg donor requirements?
-Of course!
 As for any medical procedure, it’s important to follow certain guidelines which in this case are set by the American Society of Reproductive Medicine.

-Why are those egg donor qualifications in place?
 We need to make sure you are safe during the procedure, but we also need to make sure the eggs are viable and healthy.
 Remember that many Intended Parents have been experiencing difficulties in their fertility journey, so they have set all their hopes in egg donation.

 - Be between 19 and 31 years old

 - Having a healthy lifestyle

 These are the basic requirements, but if you want to know other requirements and why they are in place, keep reading!